yacobey/website/replit.md

 - June 21, 2025.
 Integrated Calendly scheduling for all "Schedule Free Consultation" buttons across the site
 - June 21, 2025.
 Updated footer branding from "ProBalance CPA & ACCA" to "ProBalance CPA" for simplified messaging
 - January 18, 2025.
 Changed business name from ProBalance CPA to Lenox CPA throughout website and all branding
+- January 11, 2025.
+Updated business name from Lenox CPA to Selam CPA throughout website and all branding
 - June 21, 2025.
 Transformed website design to match taxchecklist.com aesthetic with cleaner, more minimal styling
 - June 21, 2025.
 Updated color scheme to use softer, more professional grays and refined typography
 - June 21, 2025.
 Simplified hero section with reduced padding, smaller buttons, and cleaner trust indicators